Nelielsa/Nelly-s-Twitch-Bot/README.md

 **How to use:**
 - Go to https://www.twitch.tv/nelielsa and click follow (you can't use it unless you follow)
-- Open "Nelly's Twitch Bot".
+- Open "Cathie's Twitch Bot".
 - Enter "Username".
 - Generate "Access Token" (click the link) with the following on YES:
      > user_read